Null72X/NULL-FREE-FIRE-DUMP/README.md

 ---

-## ⚠️ Notes
+# ⚠️ Notes

-- Use the correct architecture version (**32-bit** or **64-bit**).
+- Use the correct architecture version (32-bit or 64-bit).
-- Always create a backup before replacing any game files.
+- Always keep a backup of the original `libmain.so`.
 - Root access is required.
-- Verify the CRC32 value is copied correctly.
+- Verify the CRC32 value before patching.
-- If no dump is generated, repeat the patching process and double-check the CRC32.
+- If no dump is generated, repeat the process and check all steps carefully.

 ---

-## 📝 Troubleshooting
+# 🛠️ Troubleshooting

-### Dump Not Generated
+### No Dump Generated

 Possible causes:

 - Incorrect CRC32 value
 - Wrong architecture selected
-- Patched file not copied correctly
+- File not copied correctly
-- Root permissions not granted
+- Missing root permissions
-- Game not launched after replacement

 ### Game Crashes